 How fit do I need to be?

 This type of travel is unique.
-We utilize trains, buses, trams, gondolas, the occasional taxi and walk a lot, often miles a day!!
+We utilize trains, buses, trams, gondolas, the occasional taxi, and walk a lot, often miles a day!!
 We travel like a local!
-Travelers must be fit enough to handle their own luggage on and off public transport (pack light) and walk up a flight of stairs with all your luggage (since in European train stations this is often the only way to exit or enter the track area).
+Travelers must be fit enough to handle their luggage on and off public transport (pack light) and walk up a flight of stairs with all your luggage (since in European train stations this is often the only way to exit or enter the track area).
+Contact me here if you think you might need help.

 Will accommodations all have private bathrooms?